 Dates

-The 2023 Hopman Cup tennis tournament in Nice will be held from the 19th to the 23rd of July 2023, with the tournament being played in the same week as the tournaments in Iasi, Palermo, Budapest, Bastad, Gstaad, and Newport.
+The 2023 Hopman Cup tennis tournament in Nice was held from the 19th to the 23rd of July 2023, with the tournament being played in the same week as the tournaments in Iasi, Palermo, Budapest, Bastad, Gstaad, and Newport.

 Format